 Source: Airport Council International.
 15 largest airports by passenger and freight activity.

-Disruptions often cause a divergence between systems that are more resilient and those that are less.
+Disruptions often cause a divergence between more resilient and less resilient systems.
 The COVID-19 pandemic was associated with a 45% decline in traffic for the world’s largest airports, while it was around 65% across all airports.
-It forced a quick rationalization of air services with the largest airports able to retain more connectivity than smaller airports.
-While China, as the origin of the pandemic, was the first to be impacted by large-scale shutdowns of its air travel system, the pandemic turned out to be less of an impact than for European and North American air travel.
+It forced a quick rationalization of air services, with the largest airports retaining more connectivity than smaller airports.
+While China, the origin of the pandemic, was the first to be impacted by large-scale shutdowns of its air travel system, the pandemic turned out to be less of an impact on European and North American air travel.
 While in 2019, 4 of the 15 largest passenger airports were Chinese, this figure climbed to 9 out of 15 in 2020.
-The international passenger travel segment was the most impacted, with a 2020 decline in the range of 70% compared to 2019.
+The international passenger travel segment was the most impacted, with a 2020 decline of 70% compared to 2019.
 Discretionary demand, particularly tourism, was deeply curtailed.

-Air cargo was much less impacted as volumes declined by 9% for the world’s airports, but increased by 3% for the ten largest airports.
+Air cargo was much less impacted as volumes declined by 9% for the world’s airports but increased by 3% for the ten largest airports.
 Air cargo operations continued supporting essential supply chains as well as benefiting from the surge of online purchases.
-Major parcel hubs such as Memphis and Louisville saw ongoing growth, with Memphis surpassing Hong Kong that has been in recent years the world’s largest air cargo hub.
+Major parcel hubs such as Memphis and Louisville saw ongoing growth, with Memphis surpassing Hong Kong, which has been, in recent years, the world’s largest air cargo hub.